Kuuuube/Misc_Scripts/scripts_and_programs/duckduckgo_form_fixer/readme.md

 # Duckduckgo Form Fixer

 Forces searching from the URL instead of POST when using html.duckduckgo.
+This allows proper use of the browser back button.

 ## Usage